nf-core/website/sites/docs/src/content/docs/tutorials/external_usage/nf-core_configs_outside_nf-core.md

    ```

    :::note{collapse title="Note on older nf-core template/Nextflow versions"}
-   If you wish to use pipelines generated with the pre-`v3.0.0` nf-core template, and/or when running with Nextflow versions earlier than 24.04.0 you may need to use an older syntax for loading the configs:
+   If you wish to use pipelines generated with the nf-core template before `v3.0.0` , and/or when running with Nextflow versions earlier than 24.04.0 you may need to use an older syntax for loading the configs:

    ```groovy
    // Load nf-core custom profiles from different Institutions